21st Lancers: Mahdist War

 In 1898 the regiment served in Sudan during the Mahdist War, as the only British cavalry unit involved.
 It was there that the full regiment charged with lances in the classic cavalry style during the Battle of Omdurman in September 1898.
 Of less than 400 men involved in the charge 70 were killed and wounded and the regiment won three Victoria Crosses.
 These three were Private Thomas Byrne, Lieutenant Raymond de Montmorency and Captain Paul Kenna.
 This spectacular encounter earned considerable public attention and praise for the regiment, though it was also criticized as a costly and unnecessary anachronism - since the 2,000 Dervish spearmen dispersed by the 21st Lancers could have been destroyed by rifle fire with few if any British losses.
 Winston Churchill (then an officer of the 4th Hussars), rode with the unit.

-"Omdurman" was the regiment's only battle honour, giving rise to the satirical regimental motto of "thou shalt not kill."
+"Khartoum" was the regiment's only battle honour, giving rise to the satirical regimental motto of "thou shalt not kill."
 That same year, the regiment was given the title 21st (Empress of India's) Lancers, taking the name from Queen Victoria who was the Empress of India.